 Keep the conversation going:

-Talk to them about their likes and dislikes, the weather—anything but standing behind the camera without so much as a word.
-Talk about awkward.
+Talk to them about their likes and dislikes — anything but standing behind the camera without so much as a word.
 Take the pressure off just by chatting.

-Your job is to take good pictures—that’s more important than looking like a little silly.
-If you’d like—you can forewarn them that dorkiness will be present.
+Your job is to take good pictures — that’s more important than looking like a little silly.
+If you like, you can forewarn them that dorkiness will be present.
 Hey, maybe even that warning will get a smile.

 Got it?
 Good.
 Now that you know to relax and keep your subject relaxed, lets add a few tricks to your tool bag when general conversation isn’t eliciting any grins.
 These tricks will work for nearly any age or portrait scenario.